dwavesystems/dwave-ocean-sdk/docs/concepts/samplesets.rst

 2    1  1 -1 -1 -1 -1 -1     7.0                1
 ...

-Example: Creating a Sampleset
+Example: Sampleset from NumPy
 =============================

-This example creates a sample set from NumPy arrays.
+This example creates a sampleset from :std:doc:`NumPy <numpy:index>` arrays.

 >>> import numpy as np
 >>> samples = np.random.randint(0, 2, (100, 10))